patchkit-net/patchkit-launcher-qt/BUILDING.md

 Make sure to set the `PK_LAUNCHER_BOOST_INCLUDEDIR` environment variable (from command line or using QT Creator project settings) to an appropriate path.

-For example, ff you're using [PDK](https://github.com/patchkit-net/patchkit-development-kit/) the path should look something like `/path/to/patchkit-development-kit/src/boost`.
+For example, if you're using [PDK](https://github.com/patchkit-net/patchkit-development-kit/) the path should look something like `/path/to/patchkit-development-kit/src/boost`.

 ## Building from Qt Creator (recommended)